ervinp2002/yelp-dataset-analysis/README.md

 ## Research Questions

 1. What are the key factors that contribute to high star ratings for restaurants in the Yelp dataset?
-2. How do geographic locations influence star ratings?
-3. Can we predict star ratings based on various features using machine learning models?
+2. Can we predict star ratings based on various features using machine learning models?
-4. What are the geographic hotspots for high star ratings?
+3. What are the geographic hotspots for various restaurant types?